savvystrider/savvystrider.github.io/docs/what-is-xml.md

 XML handles data in two ways:

-1. **Tags**: Tags can be custom-defined by the author, which makes XML a data format that can be stored, searched, and shared.
+1. **Tags**: Tags hold content.
+Tags can be custom-defined by the author, can then be stored, searched, and shared.

 2. **Attributes**: Attributes indicate some property about data (*metadata*).

+!!! info

+    The "X" in XML stands for "Extensible," meaning that XML is a data format that is flexible and customizable.

 *[XML]: Extensible Markup Language
 *[HTML]: HyperText Markup Language
 *[JSON]: JavaScript Object Notation
+*[HTTP]: Hypertext Markup Language

 ***